kovetskiy/go-embed/README.md

 ## Examples
 A simple http server which serves its resources directly.

+Navigate to the example folder and run these commands,

+To see it in action in development,
+`go run --tags dev main.go`

-To see it in action,
+To see it in action in production,
-`go run examples/main.go`
+`go run --tags prod main.go`

 ```go
 package main